 - When you lose or have stolen all your government-issued pieces of identification you will have to swear what is called an affidavit of identity in order to obtain new identity cards to replace the lost or stolen ones.
 The swearing process generally involves a third party who will swear that you are the person you say you are.
 The third party will need to prove their own identity with a government-issued ID.
 It is suggested you bring a family member as a third party although a close friend who knows you well is also acceptable.

 - This is used when you buy or sell a car, van, or truck of some kind and there is no formal contract of sale.
 To ensure that you bought the vehicle in good faith and to protect the seller as well, it’s a good idea to swear to the transaction in front of a commissioner (or a notary) with both the buyer and the seller present and with government-issued ID to prove they are who they say they are.

 - You must visit a Service Ontario location to register the change of ownership and bring the requested documentation.
 Go here for more information.

-As you can see, Mary performs a number of services as a Commissioner of Oaths that you will likely need during the immigration process or during your process of settling into your new life in Canada.
+As you can see, Mary performs a number of services as an Ontario Notary Public that you will likely need during the immigration process or during your process of settling into your new life in Canada.
 Buying a car might seem fairly routine, and in Canada it is.

-However, if you decide to buy a used vehicle to save some money, a simple step like swearing a solemn oath with the seller in front of a commissioner of oaths will protect you from liability for owning a stolen vehicle for example.
+However, if you decide to buy a used vehicle to save some money, a simple step like swearing a solemn oath with the seller in front of a Notary Public will protect you from liability for owning a stolen vehicle for example.
 And that’s a nice protection for someone just getting used to life in Canada.

 Mary Zhang provides Commissioner of Oaths services for the following areas: